kkruecke/cplus-documentation/notes/heap.rst

   Right(i) = 2i + 1                    returns right child position
 ===================================== ==============================

-These calculation are the basis for an array based implementation of a heap.

 .. figure:: ../images/heap-as-array1.gif
    :alt: Logical Structure
    :align: center
    :scale: 100 %
    :figclass: custom-figure

-If we begin the array at index zero instead of one, then the calculations for the position of a node's parent and its two children beome:
+If we begin the array at index zero instead of one, the calculations for the position of a node's parent and its two children become:

 ===================================== ==============================